developerniki/reddit-scraper/README.md

 ## TODO
 - [x] Add concatenated OP comments/replies that do not break the chain to top-level OP comment.
+- [ ] Sync to Zotero.
+- [ ] Keep track of posts less than a week old and regularly update flairs / post deletions.
 - [ ] If eligible, extract the summary from the post body.
-- [ ] Figure out what to do about posts that were deleted in the meantime or re-assigned a flair.
+- [ ] In `fetch_posts.py` account for post type poll.
+Example: https://www.reddit.com/poll/yc92e0
+- [ ] In `write_to_google_sheets.py` only update necessary rows.